Lever vs Workable

 Pros

-- AI-powered candidate screening and ranking
+- AI-powered candidate matching and screening reduces manual review time

 Cons

-- Mobile app experience needs improvement
+- Mobile app experience lags behind desktop version

 Conclusion